The 10 Best Car Sales Books for Salespeople and Managers (2026)

 Can managers assign books as part of a training program?
 Yes — and it's an effective way to build shared vocabulary and frameworks across a team.
 Assign a book, discuss it in the monthly team meeting, and connect the concepts to current challenges.

 What's the one book a new car salesperson should read first?
-"Never Split the Difference" or Tom Hopkins' book, depending on whether their primary gap is negotiation/objection handling or foundational process.
-Both are worth reading in the first 90 days.
+Joe Girard's "How to Sell Anything to Anybody" for mindset, then "Never Split the Difference" or Tom Hopkins' book depending on whether your primary gap is negotiation/objection handling or foundational process.
+All are worth reading in the first 90 days.

 Books build the mental game.
 DealSpeak builds the execution.
 See how AI roleplay practice works alongside your reading list.